Bay Scallops - General Information

 ANATOMY

-Many tiny, blue eyes arrayed along the outer rim of the shell detect movement near the animal and serve as a warning system.
-When threatened, the scallop can swim backwards by contracting and expanding its large adductor muscle, clapping its valves together and expelling water rapidly.
+Bay scallops have many tiny, blue eyes lining the outer rim of the shells to help detect movement and serve as a warning system.
+When threatened, a bay scallop can swim backwards by contracting and relaxing its large adductor muscle to open and close its shells.
+This thrusts out water and propels the scallop up off the bottom and away from danger.

 REPRODUCTION

-A rapid change in water temperature generally triggers spawning.
-In Florida, most spawning occurs in the fall when the temperature drops, or in the spring when water warms.
-Each scallop is capable of producing millions of eggs at once, but the mortality rate is extremely high.
-Only one egg out of 12 million may survive to adulthood.
+Rapid changes in water temperature generally trigger bay scallops to spawn.
+In Florida, most spawning occurs in the fall when the temperature drops.
+A single scallop is capable of producing millions of eggs at once, but only one egg out of 12 million is likely to reach adulthood.